-Employers can also run a credit check on job applicants.
-However, employers are only allowed to run a credit check if the position they are hiring for requires the employee to have access to financial information.
+A credit check on job seekers is another option for employers.
+However, employers may only perform a credit check if the position they are hiring calls for the candidate to have access to financial data.

-Finally, employers can also run a background check to see if an applicant has any past civil judgments against them.
-However, employers are only allowed to run this type of check if the position they are hiring for requires the employee to have contact with the public.
+Employers may also investigate a background to see whether a candidate has been the subject of a civil judgment.
+However, employers are only permitted to do this kind of investigation if the position they seek calls for the candidate to interact with the general public.

-If you are an employer who is looking to run a background check on a job applicant in Colorado, there are a few things you need to keep in mind.
-First, you need to make sure that you are only running a background check and not a credit check.
-Conduct a background check anywhere in Colorado including Denver, Colorado Springs, and Aurora.
+You should make a few considerations if you are an employer in Colorado wishing to do a background check on a job applicant.
+First, you must confirm that you are merely conducting a background investigation, not a credit investigation.
+You can run a background check anywhere in Colorado, including Denver, Colorado Springs, and Aurora.